Higher education for college planning

 What is important to communicate and explain, for both those planning for retirement and those planning for college, is how their total financial picture can come together to help them move toward successfully achieving their objectives.
 Through our planning process and by working with outside money managers, we can create a win-win-win situation for all involved.
 Based on the positive feedback and strong referrals our firm receives, I think our clients clearly see that also.

-A financial advisor with nearly 25 years’ experience, Mr. Parros knows that two of the biggest issues for his clients are funding retirement income needs and paying for college costs.
-In addition to his securities and insurance credentials, Mr. Parros holds the title of Certified College Planning Specialist, is a member of the National Association for College Admission Counseling (NACAC), and of the Higher Education Consultants Association (HECA).
-His firm has coached numerous students and families through the college selection and financial aid process, attempting to help them reach their goals with greater predictability and confidence.
+A financial advisor with nearly 25 years’ experience, Mr. Parros knows that two of the biggest issues for his clients are funding retirement-income needs and paying for college costs.
+In addition to his securities and insurance credentials, Mr. Parros holds the title of Certified College Planning Specialist, is a member of the National Association for College Admission Counseling (NACAC) and of the Higher Education Consultants Association (HECA).
+His firm has coached numerous students and families through the steps of college selection and financial aid, attempting to help them reach their goals with greater predictability and confidence.

 PFG has served hundreds of clients, and the team offers a broad array of services, including financial and retirement planning, long-term-care planning, insurance, and asset-management services.
 Mr. Parros has been recognized nationally with awards for leadership and production.

 The Parros family resides in Dexter, Michigan, with their son Nicholas and their two beloved dogs.
 Nicholas is a gifted athlete and strong student in high school who is “beginning to get excited about the college process himself.”

 Disclosure: Securities offered through Sigma Financial Corporation, member FINRA/SIPC.
 Investment advisory services offered through Sigma Planning Corporation, a registered investment advisor.
 Branch address located at 2245 South State Street, Suite 2400, Ann Arbor, MI 48104.
 Parros Financial Group LLC is independent of Sigma Financial Corporation and Sigma Planning Corporation.
 Asset allocation and diversification do not ensure a profit or guarantee against loss.
 They are methods used to help manage risk.